New Champion Darwyn’s Black Magic. Many thanks to Welsh Terrier breeder judge, Mrs. Allison Sunderman.

 4. Every day of shows, the breed was judged by well-known and well-respected terrier-breeder judges, with a long-time successful Welsh Terrier breeder judging the National Specialty.

-5. Most importantly, it was the 125th Anniversary Show for the Welsh Terrier Club of America!
+5. AND … it was the 125th Anniversary Show for the Welsh Terrier Club of America!

-The last day of the circuit really is the main reason that terrier enthusiasts come from all over the world to just north of Philadelphia, Pennsylvania (Larisa herself has attended this show weekend over 25 times now all of the way from the West Coast of Canada).
+The last day of the circuit really is the main reason that terrier enthusiasts come from all over the world to just north of Philadelphia, Pennsylvania.
+I (Larisa Hotchin) have has attended this show weekend over 25 times now all of the way from the West Coast of Canada.
 For 2025, it was even MORE special since it was the WTCA’s 125th Anniversary!

 The National Specialty was judged by Terrier Specialist and Welsh Terrier breeder-judge, Mrs. Allison Corn Sunderman of Michigan, USA.
-Draco was shown in the BRED-BY EXHIBITOR class by Larisa Hotchin.
+Draco was shown in the BRED-BY EXHIBITOR class with his breeder-owner, Larisa Hotchin.

 At the WTCA 125th Anniversary National Specialty, Draco was awarded: